FRRouting/frr/doc/user/vnc.rst

 .. index:: vnc redistribute nve-group GROUP-NAME
 .. clicmd:: vnc redistribute nve-group GROUP-NAME

-.. index:: no vnc redistribute nve-group GROUP-NAME
+.. index:: vnc redistribute nve-group GROUP-NAME
 .. clicmd:: no vnc redistribute nve-group GROUP-NAME

    When using `nve-group` mode, assign (or do not assign) the NVE group